USMNT vs Curacao: Zardes handed starting spot for USMNT in quarterfinal | Goal.com

 After making wholesale changes in the U.S. national team's final Gold Cup group stage match, Gregg Berhalter is bringing back his original 11 starters for Sunday's quarterfinal clash against Curacao.

-Christian Pulisic and Weston McKennie lead the attack, with Columbus Crew striker Gyasi Zardes getting the nod over Jozy Altidore for the target striker role.
+Christian Pulisic and Weston McKennie lead the attack, with Pulisic wearing the captain's armband for just the second time in his national team career.
+Columbus Crew striker Gyasi Zardes has been given the nod over Jozy Altidore for the target striker role.
 Altidore came into the Gold Cup considered the favorite to start, and boosted his case after scoring the winner in Wednesday's group stage victory against Panama, but Zardes earned another start after his strong showing in the team's opening victories.

 The same defense that posted shutouts in wins against Guyana and Trinidad & Tobago is back, with Aaron Long partnering with Walker Zimmerman in central defense, with Zimmerman edging out Matt Miazga for the starting role.
 Tim Ream will feature at left back, where he will face a tough assignment in Cardiff City midfielder Leandro Bacuna, while Nick Lima will feature at right back.